Oh the weather outside is frightful, and the fire inside delightful, but when Fido has to go, he’s gotta go, gotta go, gotta go…

 The Consumer Electronics Show (CES) in Las Vegas debuted a new device that might have every dog ‘going’ indoors in the near future.
 Inubox is a fully automated dog toilet.
 To use it, your pet steps on a platform where they relieve themselves into a canine sandbox.
 And when they’re done the waste is automatically bagged, sealed and contained inside the odorless device.

 Stay warm everyone.
-Spring is on the way!
+Spring will be here eventually!

 -Post by contributing writer Matthew Seltzer